kanchangiri67/Factify/README.md

 - Upload a news screenshot or type in a headline + article
 - PaddleOCR reads the text (if image is uploaded)
 - If text input is submitted, the model directly uses llama3 as image-to-text generation is not needed.
 - Ollama uses large language model LLM, llama3, to analyze the content.
 The llama3 model is given a custom prompt to act like a fact-checking assistant each time the user provides input.
+Using large language model to act as a fact-checking assistant worked comparatively better than available trained fake news classification model.
+The other models were identifying fake news correctly most of the time but also marking true news as fake which didn't happen using llama3.

 You get: